toliaqat/xenon-wiki/REST-API.md

 Xenon starts a utility service  for every service instance.
 The utility service  listens on  a  set of  suffix paths  that  provide per  service instance functionality:
+ * `service/subscriptions` - Provides a list  of subscribers, as a list of URIs, which will be forwarded state update operations.
+This is the root mechanism of an efficient pub/sub model

- *  /stats -  Various stats  reported by  Xenon runtime  (see below),  per service and  custom stats reported  through the setStat  and adjustStat Service methods.
+ * `service/stats` - Requires ServiceOption.INSTRUMENTATION.
+Various stats
+reported by  Xenon runtime  (see below),  per service and  custom stats reported  through the setStat  and adjustStat Service methods.

- * /ui - Custom, per service, UI rendered using either default JS + HTML files,  or files  found on  disk.
+ * `service/ui` - Custom, per service, UI rendered using either default JS + HTML files,  or files  found on  disk.
 UI  files should  be named  after the service name and be available on the local file system.
 For more, check the [UI info](./HostYourUi.markdown).

- * /config - Ability to change service options, and other configuration, at runtime.
+ * `service/config` - Ability to change service options, and other configuration, at runtime.

- * /template  - Provides a default  instance of the service  state, plus per service document documentation,  options, comments.
-Its the dynamic PODO discovery mechanism
+ * `service/template` - Provides a default  instance of the service  state, plus per service document documentation,  options, comments.
+Its the dynamic PODO and capabilities discovery mechanism
+ * `service/available` - Simple mechanism to determine if a service is ready to accept requests.
+It relies on a service stat.
+ A service will return 200 on GET service/available, by default.
+A service author can call **setAvailable(true|false)** to explicitly control the result of the GET on the /available suffix.
+If **setAvailable()** is called ServiceOption.INSTRUMENTATION will automatically be toggled on.

 ### Per service stats